-The internal control system for credit risk includes different types of supervisory actions, closely linked to the existing processes - from the customer's initial credit application, to its approval by the Bank, to the loan repayment.
-At the same time, this system includes management tools and procedures at portfolio level to identify trends, quality improvements and/or deteriorations, problem assets, size of allowances for impairment losses and provisions, etc.
+The internal control framework for credit risk includes different types of supervisory actions, closely linked to the existing processes - from the customer's initial credit application, to its approval by the Bank, to the loan repayment.
+At the same time, this framework includes portfolio-level management tools and procedures to identify: trends, improvements and/or deteriorations in quality, problematic assets, the size of impairment loss reductions and provisions, etc.